This week our Member Spotlight is shining brightly on Clayton Tyger, coached by Coach Anthony.

 What’s your name?
 (First and last names, pretty please)

 Tell us a little about you in 5 sentences or less.
 Where are you from?
 Are you a parent?
 What are your hobbies?
 Anything unique about your life that you want to share?

-I live in Lagrangeville, NY and newish(6 months) parent of my beautiful daughter who is part of the reason for weight loss.
-Hobbies these days is a mixture of golf, roller hockey, and video games.
+I live in Lagrangeville, NY, and am a newish(6 months) parent of my beautiful daughter who is part of the reason for my weight loss.
+Hobbies these days are a mixture of golf, roller hockey, and video games.
 Can’t wait to experience some new hobbies as our daughter gets older.

 What led you to join Stronger U?

 I had been telling myself I needed to lose weight for the past few years and never did.
 When I found out my wife was pregnant, I knew I had to make the change because I wanted to be able to keep up with my child.
 I have myself a few months and didn’t hold myself accountable so I contacted Mike as I’d known him for years.
 He never once tried to sell me on SU, and I could tell from his client before/afters he was doing something right.
 Not that I didn’t think he would, but when you see multiple success stories it’s that reassurance you want.

 What dieting experience have you had previous to Stronger U?
 Was there a reason you were or were not successful?
 Why did you stop?